jupyterlite/jupyterlite-sphinx/docs/directives/try_examples.md

 ```

-The `try_examples` directive has options
+The `try_examples` directive has these options:

 * `:height:` To set a specific value for the height of the [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) containing the embeddednotebook.
 * `:button_text` To customize the text of the button that replaces the rendered examples with an embedded notebook.
+The default value is `"Try it with JupyterLite!"`, or the value of the global configuration variable `try_examples_global_button_text` if it is set in `conf.py`.
 * `:theme:` This works the same as for the other JupyterLite-Sphinx directives.
 * `:example_class:` An html class to attach to the outer container for the rendered
 examples content and embedded notebook.
 This can be used in a custom css file to allow